Lifestyle, Sport and Physical Activity Courses (LSPA)

 Rock climbing, swimming, yoga, anyone?
 The Department of Exercise and Nutrition Sciences offers a range of sports and activity classes that give GW students a chance to learn a new activity or to improve their skill level while having a memorable experience with classmates.

-These courses fall under the Life, Sport and Physical Activity (LSPA) designation in the university's course listings, are designed to be safe and appropriate for students of all skills levels.
+These courses fall under the Lifestyle, Sport and Physical Activity (LSPA) designation in the university's course listings, are designed to be safe and appropriate for students of all skills levels.
+All LSPA courses are 1 credit.

 Check the University's Schedule of Classes for the latest offerings.